submorphic/Modern-Fullstack-Serverless-/README.md

 This goes back to the core of what cloud computing, and by extension serverless, attempts to offer: a way to spend less time managing infrastructure and spend more time building features and delivering business value.

+#### HEAVY USE OF MANAGED SERVICES

+Managed services usually assume responsibility for providing a defined set of features.

+They are serverless in the sense that they scale seamlessly, don’t require any server operations or need to manage uptime, and, most importantly, are essentially codeless.